Representation of Color

 (A+) Excellent Condition

 Clean and bright, with crisp engraved lines.
-On sound paper with wide margins.
+On sound paper with expected margins.
 Fine quality coloring.

 Clean and bright, with crisp engraved lines.
 On sound paper with no imperfections in the image.
-Small tears or minor discoloration in the margin only.
+Small tears or minor discoloration in the margin and verso only.
+Light and even paper toning.
 Very good quality coloring.

 (C) Fair Condition